top of page

 Confederate Surgeon and Medical Purveyor report of hospital supplies.
 Note the lsiting of 3 stethoscopes under INSTRUMENTS in the report.

-A handwritten inventory from Hospital Ward H at Conesus, NY, 1865 shwing a stethoscope as part of the ward articles.
+A handwritten inventory from Hospital Ward H at Conesus, NY, 1865 showing a stethoscope as part of the ward articles.

-A handwritten inventory from Hospital Ward H at Conesus, NY, 1865 shwing a stethoscope as part of the ward articles.
+A handwritten inventory from Hospital Ward H at Conesus, NY, 1865 showing a stethoscope as part of the ward articles.

-A page from the Army Medical Department book that lists stethoscopes as part of the INSTRUMENTS for a civil war army hospital
+Page 25 from the Regulations of the Medical Department of the United States Army, 1861 that lists stethoscopes as part of the INSTRUMENTS for a civil war army hospital.

-A page from the Army Medical Department book that lists stethoscopes as part of the INSTRUMENTS for a civil war army hospital
+Page 25 from the Regulations of the Medical Department of the United States Army, 1861 that lists stethoscopes as part of the INSTRUMENTS for a civil war army hospital.

 ANTIQUE STETHOSCOPES